 Very similiar to shot 309 below when Dave left the pod.

 I have remarked previously on just what camera, supposedly associated with the ship, is doing the filming for some of these scenes, going into this at some length on the BBC interview section.
 Shots 294/295, of Dave viewed entering the pod, and then seeing supposedly live feed of it from behind Poole's shoulder, I considered could have been possibly filmed by HAL from the computer console in a neighboring room.
-Kubrick left that as an option.
-In shots 317/318, where we first view Dave from the perspective of the camera-for-audience, then see him on live-feed from behind Poole's shoulder, again I gave that a pass though I didn't very well see how this could be filmed from the pod.
+Many of the shots of Dave's EVA, viewed by Poole, seemed unlikely to have been filmed by a remote camera.

 In shot 294, when we are supposedly watching a live-feed on CM4 of Dave climbing in the pod, Kubrick is shooting from behind Poole's shoulder.
 In shot 318, when we are supposedly watching a live-feed on CM4 of Dave working to open the back of the communications dish (or crater), again we view this supposed live feed (which steps back briefly in time, as with shot 294) from behind Poole's shoulder.

-Now as we watch this supposed live feed, on CM4, of Poole exiting the pod, again we are watching the scene from beyond Dave's shoulder.
-A view of Poole which couldn't be from Discovery One.
+Now as we watch this supposed live feed, on CM4, of Poole exiting the pod, again we are watching the scene from beyond Dave's shoulder, and what's shown on the monitor is a view of Poole which couldn't be from Discovery One.

 This will happen again in a moment and I'll discuss it further then.